Pipeline-To-Better-Placemaking/Pipeline-To-Better-Placemaking/README.md

     https://nodejs.org/en/

 Clone the repository locally/Download the files from the repository.
-On the command line or terminal within the Pipeline2BP-Dev-Code folder on your system npm install.
+On the command line or terminal within the /frontend_web folder run: npm install.
-On the command line or terminal within the frontend_web folder npm install.
+On the command line or terminal within the root directory of your download run: npm install.
+On the command line or terminal within the root directory of your download run: npm start (This will build the /frontend_web project and store a cached version in the frontend_web/build folder.
+The command will then start the backend server which loads the cached build of the frontend on the same server:port)

 ## Frontend React .js files
 ### Routes